-Beginning in 2000, I remember money rotating out of tech stocks and stocks in general and into real estate all the way until 2007.
-Real estate performed very well around the world, through two bear markets (-32% and -37%), until the end of 2006, when prices stopped appreciating.
+Beginning in 2000, I remember money rotating out of tech stocks and stocks in general and into real estate.
+This lasted all the way until 2007.
+Real estate performed very well around the world, through two bear markets (-32% and -37%).
+At the end of 2006 real estate prices stopped appreciating.

 Then around 2008, everything started collapsing, including bonds because Americans were over-leveraged.
 There was really nowhere to hide except for in cash and CDs.

-Below is a graphical representation that shows how well real estate has performed compared to stocks between 1997 – 2017, except for in 2008.
-In 2008, it was real estate’s implosion that pushed equities to correct by 50%+ and not the other way around.
+Below is a graphical representation that shows how well real estate has performed compared to stocks between 1997 – 2017.
+In 2008, it was real estate's implosion that pushed equities to correct by 50%+ and not the other way around.

 Real Estate Is A Core Investment

 For my rental properties, the rent checks kept coming in during the 2008-2009 financial crisis.
 Occupancy was full and rent prices were stable for two years before they were increased to keep up with inflation.
-I expect the same to happen again with my portfolio in 2020 and beyond, especially since I expect a quicker recovery.
+I expect the same to happen again this time around.

 When the stock market is imploding, real estate becomes an attractive asset class up to a certain point.
 That point is up to around a 35% decline in the S&P 500.
 After a 35% decline in the S&P 500, expect real estate prices of all types to start declining as potential buyers fear an upcoming recession.

 If you do plan to take advantage of a decline in real estate prices, as I always try to do, please don't over-leverage yourself.
 Leverage is what destroys even the largest of fortunes.
 Be patient and be aggressive when looking for deals.